 Sudarshani has represented CES in the Indigenous Working Group for the Livelihood Recovery of Indigenous People (IWGLRIP) comprising a multi-stakeholder network, established in response to the livelihood insecurities being experienced by modern forest-dependent communities.
 Its objective was to facilitate the recovery of forest livelihoods and to preserve associated traditional knowledge systems.
 Sudarshani also represented CES as a part of the four-member Sri Lanka delegation at the UN Redd+ workshop on Free, Prior and Informed Consent (FPIC) involving ILC, facilitated by UNDP GEF-SGP Sri Lanka and hosted by UN Redd+ New York, in Hanoi, Vietnam.

-To strengthen the cause, Sudarshani co-founded Sentinels Against Wildlife Crime (SAWC) in 2013, comprising a network of interested individuals, legal personnel, media, welfare and environmental enthusiasts and conservationists, to advocate and raise awareness against wildlife crime.
-Further, she was invited to join the Global March for Elephants and Rhinos (GMFER) as a Core Advisor in 2014 based on the conservation campaigns being fought “on the ground” in respect of supporting Sri Lanka’s mega fauna in crisis, globally.
+To strengthen the cause, Sudarshani co-founded Sentinels Against Wildlife Crime (SAWC) in 2013.
+SAWC is comprised of a network of concerned individuals, legal personnel, media, and conservationists who raise awareness of wildlife crime and advocate against it.
+Sudarshani was invited to join the Global March for Elephants and Rhinos (GMFER) in 2014 as a Core Advisor, based on the conservation campaigns being fought on the ground in Sri Lankain in support of megafauna in crisis, globally.